 Lemonade is an online insurance company based in New York City.
 It provides low-cost renters, condo/co-op, and homeowners insurance.
 Lemonade is reinsured by various syndicates of Lloyd's of London.
-Lemonade is only available in New York, California, and Illinois.
+Lemonade's renters insurance is only available in California, Illinois, New Jersey, New York, Nevada, Ohio, Rhode Island and Texas.

 Lemonade insurance works on a mutual insurance model that is powered by AI and behavioral economics.
 The modern insurance model is based on an adversarial relationship where the interests of insurance company and clients are opposed.
 The less an insurance company pays out in claims, the better off the shareholders will be.
 This creates an incentive to deny claims.
 In Lemonade’s model (aka mutual insurance), the insurance company (i.e. Lemonade) charges a flat fee (20% of the premium) per customer.
 The rest of the money is used to pay clients’ claims and buy reinsurance from large insurance companies, such as Lloyd’s of London.
 Any money left over is distributed to charities selected by the clients.